Home Loan Interest Rates Australia

 How much deposit do I need?

-Most buyers aim for 20% plus costs to avoid LMI.
-Eligible first-home buyers can purchase with 5% under the Home Guarantee, and single parents may access 2%.
-A parental guarantee can also remove LMI.
-We’ll compare options and timelines so you don’t over-save.
+Many buyers aim for 20% plus costs to avoid LMI, but eligible first-home buyers can purchase with 5% under the Home Guarantee and single parents may access 2%.
+A parental guarantee can also reduce or remove LMI.
+We compare the cost, timing and risk of each path.

 Will unused credit card limits hurt my borrowing power?

 Yes.
-Lenders assess your total limits, not just balances, because limits represent potential monthly commitments.
-Reducing or closing unused cards and store accounts can lift capacity significantly.
-Do this before we lodge applications so the changes are reflected on your credit file.
+Lenders assess your total limits, not just your balances, because those limits represent potential monthly commitments.
+Reducing or closing unused cards and store accounts can materially improve borrowing power.

-Expect recent payslips, 3–6 months of bank statements, photo ID, details of debts and limits, rental or savings history, and evidence of gifts or guarantees.
-Self-employed borrowers provide tax returns and financials.
-After offer, we add the signed contract and building/pest if relevant.
+Expect recent payslips, bank statements, ID, details of debts and limits, and evidence of savings, gifts or guarantees.
+Self-employed borrowers usually also provide tax returns and financials.
+After offer, we add the signed contract and any relevant inspections.

 Can valuation affect approval?

-The lender orders an independent valuation to confirm security value.
-If it comes in short, options include renegotiating price, tipping in more cash, using a guarantee, or choosing another lender.
-We pre-check area sales to reduce short-valuation risk.
+Yes.
+The lender orders an independent valuation to confirm the property value.
+If it comes in short, you may need to renegotiate, tip in more cash, use a guarantee or switch lenders.
+We pre-check risk areas where possible.

 What if interest rates rise after I buy?

-Important: This guide is general information only and doesn’t consider your personal situation.
-It isn’t financial, legal or tax advice.
+Important: This page is general information only and does not consider your personal situation.
+It is not financial, legal or tax advice.
 Figures and examples are indicative and may change with lender policy or government settings.